The Canadian Dental Care Plan (CDCP) & Canada Dental Benefit

 • Oral surgery services, including extractions.

 Some services will require preauthorization, which means prior approval is needed.
 This will be based on a dentist’s recommendations.
 Before the treatment begins, your dentist will check to see if it will be covered under the CDCP.
-Services requiring preauthorization will become available in November 2024.
+Services requiring preauthorization became available in November 2024.

 For full information on all services covered, go to the CDCP Dental Benefits Guide.